 Myth: If you’re over 50, you should stick to low-impact cardio

 Cardio is obviously good for your heart health, which is a particular concern if you’re older, but if your exercise focus is too narrow, you’re doing yourself a huge disservice.
 After 50, bone density and muscle mass decline, and resistance training can help with both of those things, decreasing your risk of falling and breaking a bone.
 It can also increase your mental fitness: Research indicates that lifting weights can improve your memory, and just 20 minutes can do the trick.
 Check out the best exercise bikes to stay active year-round.

 Myth: Running on a treadmill is gentler on your knees than running outside

 Impact is impact—whether it’s asphalt or a spinning belt.
 You might actually be more prone to injury on a treadmill, according to Livestrong.
 Why?
 Because you move differently on a treadmill than when you’re on the ground, and because the treadmill surface could be problematic for knees and backs.
 Another issue: People who regularly use treadmills develop a longer stride, which stretches tendons and ligaments more and could increase the risk of injury and joint problems.
 That’s not to say that you should avoid treadmills.
 Instead, pick the right running shoes, and do exercises that strengthen knees and hip joints.
-Here are 10 running mistakes you probably don’t know you’re making.
+Check out the best small treadmills for your home or apartment.

 Myth: Running is bad for your knees